charlesll/rampy/docs/html/_sources/index.rst.txt

 Rampy can be used also to analyse the output of the `RADIS <https://radis.readthedocs.io/en/latest/>`_ package.
 See the discussion about this `here <https://github.com/charlesll/rampy/issues/13>`_

+For more advanced baseline algorithms, please also check the `Pybaselines package <https://pybaselines.readthedocs.io/>`_.

 Indices and tables
 ==================